 There will be no changes to the HDF5 programming model when accessing a VDS.

-Dataset create, write, read, sub-set, query and close operations work for VDS.
+Dataset create, write, read, sub-set, query, and close operations will work for VDS.

-Virtual datasets will have a new storage type: ‘virtual’ (cmp. with the current storage types: chunked, external, contiguous and compact).
+Virtual datasets will have a new storage type: ‘virtual’ (storage types for non-virtual datasets currently include chunked, external, contiguous, and compact).

-mapping between source dataset elements and VDS elements is described at VDS creation time, using the HDF5 dataspace selection mechanism, by specifying elements in a source dataset and corresponding elements in the VDS.
+The mapping between source dataset elements and VDS elements will be described at VDS creation time using the HDF5 dataspace selection mechanism by specifying elements in a source dataset and corresponding elements in the VDS.

-Current selection mechanism should be extended to allow unlimited hyperslab “count” values to accommodate unbounded selections in source datasets that can be extended/have unlimited dimensions.
+Current selection mechanism should be extended to allow unlimited hyperslab “count” values to accommodate unbounded selections in source datasets that can be extended or have unlimited dimensions.

-There is a query mechanism to discover the mapping for a VDS.
+There will be a query mechanism to discover the mapping for a VDS.

-A source dataset and VDS’s datatypes must be “convertible”, by the current algorithms available within the HDF5 library (which could include user-registered conversion routines).
+A source dataset and VDS’s datatypes must be “convertible” by the current algorithms available within the HDF5 library (which could include user-registered conversion routines).

-A source dataset may have a different rank and dimension sizes than the VDS.
-However, if a source dataset has an unlimited dimension, it must be the slowest-changing dimension and the virtual dataset must be the same rank and have the same dimension as unlimited.
+A source dataset may have different rank and dimension sizes than the VDS.
+However, if a source dataset has an unlimited dimension, it must be the slowest-changing dimension, and the virtual dataset must be the same rank and have the same dimension as unlimited.

 A source dataset may be a VDS itself.

-A VDS may have its own “private” data, i.e., some elements of VDS may not be mapped to source dataset elements and may instead be stored locally to the VDS.
+A VDS may have its own “private” data.
+In other words, some elements of a VDS may not be mapped to source dataset elements and may instead be stored locally to the VDS.

-A filter can be applied to VDS “private” data (e.g. to compress it), although this will require that the VDS private data be stored in chunked layout.
+A filter can be applied to VDS “private” data (for example, to compress it), although this will require that the VDS private data be stored in chunked layout.

-There is a mechanism in the HDF5 Library to search for source files at run time (similar to external links).
+There will be a mechanism in the HDF5 Library to search for source files at run time (similar to external links).

-There is a “printf-like” capability to generate source dataset and file names based on some/all of an element’s coordinates in the VDS, enabling a dynamic mapping of source datasets into a VDS at runtime.
-If a virtual dataset has an unlimited dimension that isn’t the slowest changing dimension, it must use printf-formatting for mapping to source datasets.
+There will be a “printf-like” capability to generate source dataset and file names based on some or all of an element’s coordinates in the VDS, enabling a dynamic mapping of source datasets into a VDS at runtime.
+If a virtual dataset has an unlimited dimension that is not the slowest changing dimension, it must use printf formatting for mapping to source datasets.

-There is a mechanism within the HDF5 Library to validate a mapping when a VDS is created (e.g., selections in VDS mapping cannot overlap one another, including unbounded selections).
+There will be a mechanism within the HDF5 Library to validate a mapping when a VDS is created.
+For example, selections in VDS mapping cannot overlap one another including unbounded selections.

-If there is an element of VDS that does not have a corresponding element in a source dataset or private VDS data, the element is filled with the VDS fill value for I/O operations.
+If there is an element of a VDS that does not have a corresponding element in a source dataset or private VDS data, the element will be filled with the VDS fill value for I/O operations.

-There is a mechanism to override a “source” dataset’s fill value with the VDS fill value, when retrieving data from unallocated portions of a source dataset.
+There will be a mechanism to override a “source” dataset’s fill value with the VDS fill value, when retrieving data from unallocated portions of a source dataset.

-Source datasets may be written to with the ‘SWMR’ feature, and the virtual dataset may be refreshed to reflect the current size and data of those datasets.
+Source datasets may be written to with the SWMR feature, and the virtual dataset may be refreshed to reflect the current size and data of those datasets.

 Constraints and Assumptions

-The following constraints and assumption were identified:
+The following constraints and assumption have been identified:

-There will be no UUIDs to identify source datasets/files (although they could be added, if desired).
+There will be no UUIDs to identify source datasets and files (although they could be added, if desired).

-It is a user’s responsibility to maintain consistency of a VDS.
+It will be the user’s responsibility to maintain the consistency of a VDS.
 If source files are unavailable, the library will report an error or use fill values when doing I/O on the VDS elements mapped to the elements in the missing source files.

 Since the source datasets may be out-of-sync with one another’s dimension sizes, the VDS needs to present a coherent view of the data in the source datasets (possibly a restating of assumption 2, above).

-source datasets can be assumed not to shrink in size.
+Users should assume that source datasets will not shrink in size.

 Derived Design Aspects